CocoaPress/docs/docs/101/Slicer.md

 # The Slicer

 The slicer is a tool you use to convert 3D models downloaded or made on your computer to instructions for layer-by-layer fabrication by your Cocoa Press.
 Since each 3D printer is different, we need to use a specific "profile", or machine configuration, to tell the slicer to produce information for the Cocoa Press specifically.

-This tool is akin to the printer driver configuration for a paper printer.
+The slicer is akin to the printer driver configuration for a paper printer.
 One might change the collation settings, margins, rotation, resolution, black and white or color printing, and more.
 The Slicer does the same *type* of work to prep your printer for making your delicious creations.

 ![](../img/101/slicer.png)